defiant00/minet/Documentation/Quick Start for JS Coders.md

     Greet: fn()
         alert('hi')

-MyProject              ; Adds a static property to class MyProject.
+MyProject              ; Adds a static variable to class MyProject.
 The order in which these
     SomeProp: 3        ; are defined, or even which files these are defined in, doesn't matter.
 ```
 Within a class, properties that start with a **.** are instance properties, and those that do not are static.